 Not all nutritional experts agree on Paleo, however, by removing all grains from the diet, the dieter will consume less fiber compared to clinical nutrition.
 By removing all dairy products, the dieter may consume less calcium and vitamin D than recommended.

-This study found that following the Paleo diet increased the levels of a chemical in the gut which has been tied to heart disease.
-Meat-heavy Paleo diets contain too much saturated fat, which can have serious negative health effects long-term.
+This study found that following the Paleo lifestyle increased the levels of a chemical in the gut which has been tied to heart disease.
+Meat-heavy Paleo lifestyles contain too much saturated fat, which can have serious negative health effects long-term.

 Tender chicken breast strips in a bright tomato curry made with coconut milk, ginger, and Indian spices.

 Kevin’s interpretation of this popular Indian dish re-focuses on the essential components: delicious chicken, a hearty tomato sauce, and a perfect balance of vibrant spices.
 Try this and watch your craving for takeout disappear.

 What happens to your body when you start eating Paleo?This will largely depend on the nature of your diet before starting Paleo.
 If your diet was highly processed and sodium-rich, your body will certainly have a transition period on this diet, possibly coming with feelings of sluggishness, hunger, or headaches.

 If your new diet is balanced and healthy, however, transitionary side effects should be short-lived.